 Carpal Tunnel Claims in Missouri

 Carpal Tunnel is caused by repetitive injury to a person’s hand, wrist, or fingers, or sudden, blunt force trauma, such as in a car accident.
 While Carpal Tunnel can be alleviated with splints, arm wraps, and medication once it occurs, if treatment isn’t sought for CTS (which is damage to the primary nerve in a person’s hand, the median nerve), this can lead to permanent nerve damage, pain, loss of mobility in the hands, wrist, and fingers, and other damages.
-Typically, Carpal Tunnel is caused by the following:
+Typically, the Carpal Tunnel is caused by the following:

 - Repetitive typing